Roxana Halls: Career

 One of Halls’s most renowned series - 'Laughing While' (2012 onwards) – depicts women engaged in more transgressive acts that interrogate encultured norms around femininity.
 These women are always active subjects — often breaking propriety just by eating messily (Laughing While Eating Yoghurt, 2017) or laughing out loud.
 Halls cites Cixous’s retelling of the Chinese general Sun Tse ‘who decapitates a group of women he is trying to train as soldiers, so disconcerted, so disgusted is he by their persistent laughter and refusal to take his orders seriously.
 This resonates with me deeply.
 Acts of political resistance come in many forms and when I paint images of women laughing, eating, reclining, reading or simply looking, I am always cognisant of the fact that the most seemingly innocuous actions can be subversive.’
 In many of the images, the women’s ‘bad’ behaviour becomes less innocuous and tips towards making them a danger to others and possibly to themselves.
 They jilt, commit arson, vandalise, loot, maraud.

+In 2018, Halls, along with other lesbian portrait painters Sadie Lee and Sarah Jane Moon, was part of the Threesome exhibition at the New Arts Project in London.
+The show explored the concept of the female gaze and each artist produced four paintings for the show: a self portrait, portraits of the other two artists, and a nude of the performer Ursula Martinez.

 In 2020 Halls was invited to paint Portrait of Katie Tomkins, Mortuary & Post Mortem Services Manager by her colleague Natalie Miles-Kemp on behalf of West Hertfordshire Hospitals NHS Trust for what became a major lockdown art project in the UK during the global Covid pandemic: Portraits for NHS Heroes. conceived by Tom Croft.

 Halls was also commissioned to make portraits for Katherine Parkinson’s play Sitting (filmed by BBC Arts & Avalon Productions for BBC Four as part of the Lights Up festival, April 2021).
 She and Parkinson were recorded in conversation at her London studio for BBC Radio 4's Only Artists.

 Inspired by Artemisia Gentileschi’s Self-portrait as St. Catherine, Halls’s exhibition 'Crime Spree' (2021) examines the taboo subject of women and criminality.